The John Warner School: Academics

 The school's GCSE results in 2018 were 43% strong 9-5 Passes for English and Maths, while the local average was 53%.

-In 2007 the school received congratulations from Mr Jim Knight, Minister of State for Education, for being placed 24th in the ‘100 most improved schools in the country’.
+In 2007 the school received congratulations from Jim Knight, Minister of State for Education, for being placed 24th in the ‘100 most improved schools in the country’.
 This award is a combination of eight years' continuous improvement in examination results.